flatfeestack/fastauth/Readme.md

 # FastAuth

-This is a simple authentication server that can also be used for local development with reasonable defaults to kickstart the local development.
+This is an authentication server that can also be used for local development with reasonable defaults to kickstart the local development.
 This server is meant to run standalone and handle JWT tokens.
 It partially supports OAuth.

-The default server DB is sqlite (PostgreSQL is supported).
-The password is protected with scrypt and for token generation, HS256, RS256 and Ed25519 is supported.
+The default server DB is sqlite and PostgreSQL.
+The password is hashed with scrypt and for token generation, HS256, RS256 and Ed25519 is supported.

 ## Setup